-Study plan for MATF-FARM Master Programme in Pharmacy, spring 2020
+Study plan for MATF-FARM Master Programme in Pharmacy, fall 2020

 A candidate who has completed his or her qualification should have the following learning outcomes defined in terms of knowledge skills and general competence:»